Miguel-Barca/todo-mvc-playwright/README.md

 - **Local**: Check the `test-results/` folder after running tests
 - **CI**: Download "playwright-report" and "videos and screenshots" artifacts from the GitHub Actions "Summary" page after workflow completion

+## CI/CD Integration

+This project includes GitHub Actions workflows for automated testing:

+- **Automatic test execution** on pull requests and pushes to main branch
+- **Cross-browser testing** in CI environment
+- **Artifact collection** of test reports, screenshots, and videos
+- **HTML reports** available as downloadable artifacts after workflow completion

+The CI configuration automatically runs all tests across Chromium, Firefox, and Safari browsers.

+**Viewing CI Results**: Check the "Actions" tab in your GitHub repository to see test results and download artifacts.

 ## Troubleshooting